openebs-archive/openebs-docs/docs/upgrade.md

    1. Go to the particular upgrade script directory.

-   2. Run the following command to go inside of `jiva` folder.
+   2. Apply `rbac.yaml` for having permission related reasons.
+Use the following command to apply the same.

       ```
+      kubectl apply -f rbac.yaml
+      ```

+   3. Run the following command to go inside of `jiva` folder.

+      ```
       cd jiva
       ```

-   3. Apply the `cr.yaml` using the following command.
+   4. Apply the `cr.yaml` using the following command.
 It installs a custom resource definition for UpgradeResult custom resource.
 This custom resource is used to capture the upgrade related information such as success or failure status.

       ```
       kubectl apply -f cr.yaml
       ```